Gutenberg Sci-Fi 6

 Jack Vance

-There should be more Jack Vance on Project Gutenberg, but this is the only one.
+There should be more Jack Vance on Project Gutenberg, but currently two.

 Alfred E. Van Vogt